 One common mistake is to spray or apply the product on top of the hair strands.
 This will end up weighing hair down.
 Instead, spray or apply the product to the crown and roots.
 Lift up hair or turn sideways to really get in there.
 This works especially well for adding body to fine hair.

 Need extra staying power?
 Some stylists swear by massaging a spray product, foam, or gel into the strands.
 This ensures the hair really gets coated.
 While you're at it, try giving your scalp some love and feel the tension just melt away.

 6. How to Use Molding Paste

 For super-short styles, a decent molding paste or wax can mean the difference between awesome hair and "meh" hair.
 A good molding paste can give your pixie edge.
 They also allow you to create texture and style if you have fine hair and add direction and control if you have unruly hair.
 In order to use it, just put a dime-sized amount on your palm, warm it up between your hands and palm it over your hair.
 Use your fingers to style your hair, creating the look you want.

 7. Start at the Back of the Head, Not the Top

 When most people apply a cream or mousse or even spray, the tendency is to start at the top of the head, but this is not correct, according to NYC stylist Eva Scrivo in her book Eva Scrivo on Beauty.

-Applying product to the top of the head "can result in an oil slick in the front and not enough in the back," Scrivo says in her book.
+Applying product to the top of the head "can result in an oil slick in the front and not enough in the back," Scrivo notes.

 Instead, take the product and warm it up in your hands and starting in the back of the head where hair is thickest, work the product through to the sides and on up to the top of the head.
 If you are spraying a product, lift a portion of the hair and spray and then get your hands into your hair and massage it on through.